Bateeters/react-fullstack/README.md

 # To start servers:

-In terminal navigate to both server and client folder separately, run command "npm start" in each terminal and keep them open.
+In terminal navigate to both server and client folders separately, run command "npm start" in each terminal and keep them open.